Cristina Damiani, M.A.

 Director of Safe Homes / UTAP Project Director & TA Point-of-Contact

-Prior to her work at ALSO, Cristina was a co-director at the Oregon Crime Victims Law Center (OCVLC), a nonprofit organization specializing in wraparound victim rights, legal, and advocacy services.
-For five years, Cristina managed OCVLC’s operations and budget while providing bilingual advocacy services to crime victims, including domestic violence and sexual assault survivors.
+Prior to joining ALSO, Cristina was Administrative Director at the Oregon Crime Victims Law Center (OCVLC), where she helped build the administrative and fiscal infrastructure of the then newly established nonprofit while also providing bilingual advocacy to crime victims, including survivors of domestic violence and sexual assault.

 Born and raised in Puerto Rico, Cristina holds a B.A. in Law and Society from American University and an M.A. in Anthropology from Hunter College, City University of New York.
-Proud of her cultural and linguistic roots, Cristina’s commitment to ending violence is driven by three core beliefs: all humans are interconnected; everyone deserves equal access to what they need to thrive; and violence and abuse will not end until everyone is free from violence and abuse.
+Proud of her cultural and linguistic roots, she grounds her work in her core belief that everyone deserves access to the resources they need to be safe, access justice, heal, and thrive.